-With nearly 20 years’ experience working in the sector, Trudy has been recognised in New Zealand and Australia as a leader in literacy, curriculum integration, the key competencies, higher-order thinking and the habits of mind.
+With over 20 years’ experience working in the sector, Trudy has been recognised in New Zealand and Australia as a leader in literacy, curriculum integration, the key competencies, higher-order thinking and the habits of mind.
 She has strived to develop her capacity in using teaching strategies which promote high levels of student responsibility and achievement; by developing and sustaining communities of learners, using an integrated curriculum, higher-order thinking skills, and goal setting.

 With over 13 years’ experience working in schools in New Zealand and beyond, Martin delivers professional learning experiences that are meaningful, memorable and motivating.
 He is passionate about linking technologies with school goals to ensure enhanced learning experiences and capabilities.
 Martin is a certified Google and Apple trainer, and is also a Ministry of Education Accredited Facilitator.

 Click here to view Martin’s Summary of Practice

 Jeff has been involved in education in New Zealand, Japan, the United Kingdom and the Middle East for over 20 years.
 He has extensive experience working alongside teachers, leaders, and administrators to improve their school-wide systems in order to provide better and more effective environment for teachers and students.
 Jeff has a Masters in Applied Linguistics and has a particular interest in the youth transition space and youth well-being.
 Jeff is also the co-founder of the app MyMahi which helps young people discover strengths and build future pathways.